Soochow University (Taipei)

 Soochow University (東吳大學) is a private university in Taipei, Taiwan.
 Soochow University maintains a church and a Methodist minister in residence, though it may be considered a secular institution.
-Soochow University is one of the most prestigious private universities in Taiwan.
 The university is noted for studies in comparative law and accounting.

 History

 The original Soochow University was founded by Methodists in Suzhou, Jiangsu, Qing dynasty in 1900 as a merger of three institutions: the Buffington Institute and the Kung Hang School in the city of Soochow (now spelled Suzhou), in Jiangsu Province, and the Anglo-Chinese College in Shanghai.

 After the Chinese Civil War, members of the Soochow Alumni Association who fled to Taiwan established a new institution there in 1951.
 A law school was opened in 1954, and a full university was certified in 1971.